ViktorHura/snake-evolver-mlp-net-ga-java/README.md

 This is a java program that uses my [simple multilayer perceptron neural network](https://github.com/ViktorHura/mlpnet-ga-java), together with a genetic algorithm to learn to play the game of snake.

-The game runs on OpenGl using bindings prodived by [lwjgl](https://www.lwjgl.org/) library.
+The game runs on OpenGl using bindings provided by [lwjgl](https://www.lwjgl.org/) library.

 The network has 12 input nodes, 13 hidden nodes and 4 outputs.